 Amazon’s sustainability efforts go beyond its commitment to adding new renewable energy in Sweden - the company is also innovating in water conservation.

-To reduce both energy and water use in its Swedish data centres, Amazon employs direct evaporative cooling systems, which are designed to utilise outside air to cool down servers, and significantly reduce the demand for electricity and water to power air conditioning systems.
-This highly efficient cooling method optimises the newest AWS data centre designs for Sweden’s mild climate.
+To reduce both energy and water use in its Swedish data centers, Amazon employs direct evaporative cooling systems, which are designed to utilize outside air to cool down servers, and significantly reduce the demand for electricity and water to power air conditioning systems.
+This highly efficient cooling method optimizes the newest AWS data center designs for Sweden’s mild climate.

 The Climate Pledge